PVSSLR/pvsslr.github.io/Courses.md

 <h2>What I learned from these online courses:</h2>

 <h3> Python for Computer Vision with OpenCV and Deep Learning, Udemy, March 2020</h3>

 <h3> Intro to Digital Manufacturing with Autodesk Fusion 360, Coursera, November 2019</h3>

 <h3> Drone Programming Primer for Software Development, Udemy, August 2019</h3>

+<p align="justify">It took three days for me just to install the required softwares (Dronekit, MAVproxy, Mission planner ) in Ubuntu for this course but believe me after that I understood how a linux operating system works.
+What if you can simulate and command a drone or ROV in a virtual enviroment and it can also be implemented in real life.
+I learned how the hardware, software and firmware of drone intereact with each other.
+After this course you can make your own drone using APM or pixhawk and pre plan their flight path. <p

 <h3> Beginning Fortran for Science and Engineering Students, Udemy, August 2019</h3>

+<p align="justify">As we know Fortran is a legacy languages.I was lucky to find this course since  its hard to find tutorials or a course based on fortran.
+This course covers the basic syntax part of fortran95.
+Good for those who want experience fortran hype.</p>

 <h3>  Geoprocessing using python, IIRS-ISRO Outreach Programme, July 2019 </h3>

+<p align="justify">This course was conducted by Indian Institute of Remote Sensing which is a part of Indian space research organisation.
+Here I learned about geoprocessing using python libraries such as OGR, geopandas, numpy, GDAL etc and other concepts such as vector analysis, raster analysis.
+Later I got an oppurtunity to visit IIRS and during that I had an advantage since I already attended this course.</p>

 <h3> Arduino Step by Step More than 50 Hours Complete Course, Udemy, June 2019 </h3>

 <p align="justify">This course not only teaches about Arduino but also other things like C Programming, PCB designing, various controllers (PID, PIC), IOT.
 It took some time to complete this course but it was worth it.</p>